bvasherchan/Biva_Portfolio/README.md

 This repository is my complete implementation for MSBA Capstone  1 Project.

-In this project I used ==Random Forest Classifier model== to predict the chances that a loan applicant will default.
+In this project I used ```Random Forest Classifier model``` to predict the chances that a loan applicant will default.
 Below are the materials from this course.

 1. [Business Statement]